Composably secure device-independent encryption with certified deletion: Composable security proof

 \subsection{Honest Bob and dishonest Eve}

 \begin{itemize}

-\item The simulator accepts the input states from Eve at the outer interface, and follows the ECD protocol with an internal simulated Alice and Bob until step~\ref{alg:E-test}.
-The inner interface of the simulator then feeds the output $O$ of that step as the value $O^\E$ to the ideal functionality, which releases the same value $O$ to the distinguisher (and also the simulator, though the simulator does not need it). \inset{ $\fR{\A\B}{\E}$ and $\fI{\E}$ are perfectly indistinguishable throughout this process, since no message has been chosen yet, and hence the states produced by $\fR{\A\B}{\E}$ and $\fI{\E}$ are identical. }
+\item The simulator accepts the input states from the outer interface corresponding to Eve, and performs internal simulated instances of $\prot^{\A}$ and $\prot^{\B}$ from the ECD protocol until step~\ref{alg:E-test}.
+The inner interface of the simulator then feeds the output $O$ of that step as the value $O^\E$ to the ideal functionality, which releases the same value $O$ to the distinguisher (and also the simulator, though the simulator does not need it). \inset{ $\fR{\A\B}{\E}$ and $\fI{\E}$ are perfectly indistinguishable throughout this process, since no message value has been chosen yet, and hence the states produced by $\fR{\A\B}{\E}$ and $\fI{\E}$ are identical. }

 \item If $O=\perp$, the simulator stops here, apart from releasing its register $R$ at the end.
-Otherwise, it continues on with the ECD protocol, except that the simulated Alice instead prepares $C_1$ by generating an independent and uniformly random $u_1$ and setting $C_1 = u_1$.
+Otherwise, it continues on with its simulated instance of $\prot^{\A}$ from the ECD protocol, except that at the step where $C_1$ is to be generated, it instead prepares $C_1$ by generating an independent and uniformly random $u_1$ and setting $C_1 = u_1$.
 Furthermore, the simulator does not initialize a register $U_1$ yet.
 The simulator then proceeds until it receives $D$ from the ideal functionality at the inner interface. \inset{ By Fact~\ref{fc:OTP}, it is easily seen that the states produced by $\fR{\A\B}{\E}$ and $\fI{\E}$ remain perfectly indistinguishable throughout these steps: we can equivalently consider the virtual process where $\fR{\A\B}{\E}$ initializes the register $C_1$ with the independent uniform value $u_1$, exactly as $\fI{\E}$ did.
 (The distinguisher does not yet have access to $U_1$, the only register which differs between $\fR{\A\B}{\E}$ and $\fI{\E}$ under this virtual process.) }

-\item If $D=0$, the simulator's internal versions of Alice and Bob proceed with the ECD protocol until it finishes, upon which the simulator sets $U_1=0^n \oplus h(k^\A) \oplus u_1 $ and releases $R$ at the outer interface. \inset{ Through this process, the distinguisher receives $D$ followed by $R\tM$.
+\item If $D=0$, the simulator continues on with its simulated instances of $\prot^{\A}$ and $\prot^{\B}$ until those protocols are finished, upon which the simulator sets $U_1=0^n \oplus h(k^\A) \oplus u_1 $ and releases $R$ at the outer interface. \inset{ Through this process, the distinguisher receives $D$ followed by $R\tM$.
 (There is no $F$ output for $D=0$.)
 The distinguisher supplies no inputs, so we can suppose without loss of generality that it applies no operations on its systems through this process, and we only need to bound the distinguishability after $R\tM$ is released.

 We note that the conditional states for the $O=\perp$ component at this point are perfectly indistinguishable, because in that component all the registers are independent of the message (possibly by being set to ``blank'' values).
 For the $O=\top$ component, the conditional states produced by $\fR{\A\B}{\E}$ and $\fI{\E}$ are $\hBrho_{\tM CRB_T\tE}(\mval,0)$ and $\hBrho_{\tM CRB_T\tE}(0^n,0)$ respectively, where the latter can be understood by again using Fact~\ref{fc:OTP} to swap the values on the $C_1$ and $U_1$ registers.